juliexsun/project1/README.md

 Music???? if enter room

+can have hole represented as -2. may need to throw a wooden board over to fix hole

 exam centre - drop all required items here AND points > something (AUTO WIN)
 time machine - list of 10 books (must read correct one to activate)